yochaigal/cairn/wip/2e/making-monsters.md

 8 HP, 12 STR, 14 DEX, 15 WIL, claws (d6+d6), bite (d8)

-- Can take the form of a fox, or a woman with a hidden fox leg.
+- Can take the form of a fox or a woman with a hidden fox leg.
 - Immune to attacks from metal weapons.
 - **Critical damage**: Victim is choked unconscious.